 Kinross Wolaroi School has a tradition of welcoming Indigenous students.
 We see ourselves as encouraging the aspirations of young Indigenous people and we aim to support them in making the most of the opportunities presented at the School.
-At the same time, KWS recognizes the many ways Indigenous culture contributes to the dynamism of our school and enriches the KWS community.
-Our Indigenous students come mainly from rural and remote areas.
+At the same time, the school recognises the many ways Indigenous culture contributes to the dynamism of our school and enriches our community.

 The School’s orientation process seeks to make the transition to Kinross Wolaroi School less daunting and more comfortable for students.
-We assess current academic levels, see to uniforms, textbooks and stationery, but most importantly we organise for new students and their families to meet and get to know key staff members, both Academic and Boarding.
+We assess current academic levels, see to uniforms, textbooks and stationery, but most importantly we organise for new students and their families to meet and get to know key staff members, both academic and boarding.
 A carefully thought-out 'buddy system' is in place so new students are sure of where they have to be and what they have to do during the first few weeks of school.
-The Tutor system oversees the general wellbeing of Indigenous students in their care.
-In addition to this, the School has an Indigenous Students Coordinator who works directly with them and an Indigenous Learning Support staff member who support them academically.
+The student's House Mentor oversees the general wellbeing of Indigenous students in their care.
+In addition to this, the school has an Indigenous Students Coordinator who works directly with them and an Indigenous Learning Support staff member who support them academically.
 Students are encouraged to talk to staff members about any matters that cause them concern.

 We aim to provide an educational opportunity where students can do their best, enhance their sense of identity, pursue their dreams and develop the skills to walk confidently in two worlds.
 ‘Yanhanha bula Waa’ (Walking in two Worlds) Wiradjuri